mahdiyazdani/Hypermarket/docs/create-galleries.md

 ## Shortcode

-You can add the gallery component to any page using the ```[hypermarket-plus-gallery]``` shortcode.
+You can add the gallery component to any post, page and product using the ```[hypermarket-plus-gallery]``` shortcode.
 Also, it is possible to pass the following attributes to the shortcode to create custom hero elements.

 ```php
 gap